rwaldron/idiomatic.js/readme.md

     E. Quotes

     Whether you prefer single or double shouldn't matter, there is no difference in how JavaScript parses them.
 What **ABSOLUTELY MUST** be enforced is consistency. **Never mix quotes in the same project.
-Pick one style and stick with it.**
+We use only single quotes.**

     F. End of Lines and Empty Lines